gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_current_practices.md

 	* Need for feedback loops
 	* Need for dynamic balance sheets
 	* Need to consider market risk, which can be particularly impactful on short horizons

 ---

-### Toronto Centre

-Non-profit akin to GIMM.

-Good [source](https://www.torontocentre.org/) of practical information
-* *Capacity building programs and guidance for financial supervisors and regulators, primarily in developing nations, to advance financial stability and inclusion*

-Also do training programs, focused mostly on microprudential regulation.

-They published several interesting papers:
-* Introduction for Supervisors to Scenarios and Stress Tests of Climate Change Risks ([link](https://www.torontocentre.org/index.php?option=com_content&view=article&id=442&Itemid=99))
-	* Concise, precise treatment of climate stress testing area
-*

-Good to follow on [LinkedIn](https://www.linkedin.com/company/toronto-centre/).

----